-- From the Main Menu screen, select the Setup icon. - Press 0 / up (Shift) and the Modules function button.
+- From the Main Menu screen, select the Setup icon. - Press the Modules function button.
 The Module Manager displays a list of installed modules.
 Modules with hidden icons are shown in [square brackets].
-The second function button displays Hide if the highlighted module's icon is not hidden, or Show if the highlighted module's icon is hidden.
+The third function button displays Hide if the highlighted module's icon is not hidden, or Show if the highlighted module's icon is hidden.